Our Classification Methodology

 Overview of the SICCODE.com Classification Methodology

-SICCODE.com delivers classification quality by combining authoritative NAICS and SIC frameworks, ML-assisted candidate ranking, and rigorous expert oversight.
-The outcome is a governed, repeatable process where each industry code assignment can be traced, explained, and versioned over time making results suitable for analytics, compliance, procurement review, and model governance.
+SICCODE.com delivers classification quality by combining authoritative NAICS and SIC frameworks, ML-assisted candidate ranking, and expert oversight.
+The outcome is a governed, repeatable process where industry code assignments can be traced, explained, and reviewed over time, making results suitable for analytics, compliance, procurement review, and model governance.

 Objectives of Verified Industry Classification